Kunle Adeyemi: Makoko Floating School & Water Architecture

 Kunle Adeyemi is a Nigerian architect who studied at the University of Lagos and earned a post-professional degree from Princeton, where he worked with Peter Eisenman investigating rapid urbanization and market economies in developing cities, focusing on Lagos.
 He also holds a certificate in Real Estate Economics and Finance from the London School of Economics.2

 He spent approximately nine years at OMA working closely with Rem Koolhaas, leading the design of major projects including the Shenzhen Stock Exchange tower, Qatar National Library, and the Prada Transformer in Seoul.
-Critically, OMA had an ongoing research project on the urbanization of Lagos — the same city Adeyemi grew up in.
+Critically, OMA had an ongoing research project on the urbanization of Lagos, the same city Adeyemi grew up in.
 The research gave him both the analytical framework and the personal motivation to found his own practice.2

-In 2010, Adeyemi founded NLÉ — “at home” in Yoruba — based in Amsterdam and Lagos.
+In 2010, Adeyemi founded NLÉ (“at home” in Yoruba), based in Amsterdam and Lagos.
 The practice describes itself as “a design and development practice for innovating cities and communities,” focused on “bridging critical gaps in infrastructure and urban development.”2

-His academic work at Cornell, Columbia, Princeton, and Harvard centers on “Water & The City” — the intersections of rapid urbanization and climate change along coastlines, rivers, lagoons, and floodplains.
-Over 70% of Africa’s major cities and capitals are located by waterfronts.3
+His academic work at Cornell, Columbia, Princeton, and Harvard centers on “Water & The City”: the intersections of rapid urbanization and climate change along coastlines, rivers, lagoons, and floodplains.
+Over 70% of Africa’s major cities and capitals sit near waterfronts.3

 The Work